 My husband and I would frequently meet other couples while stocking up on diapers at the store.
 The wife would tell me how blessed I was, while the husband muttered under his breath, “better you than me.”
 I know this wasn’t meant to be hurtful, but it was pretty clear no one wanted to be in my shoes.
 And while being called a “supermom” or “superwoman” is a nice sentiment and would briefly put a smile on my face, I think the best word to describe me was “defeated.”

 However, at the end of the day, it doesn’t matter how many diapers I’ve changed, bottles I’ve washed, or meals I’ve prepared, I was allowing my feelings and emotions to bottle up.
-I never made ‘me time’ a priority or practiced any self care.
-I had to be home.
+I never made ‘me time’ a priority or practiced any self-care.
+I had to be at home.
 So I needed something to help me cope and manage the stress.

 According to the University of Rochester Medical Center, “one of the ways to deal with any overwhelming emotion is to find a healthy outlet in which to express yourself, which makes a journal a helpful tool in managing your mental health.”

 Journaling helps control your symptoms and improve mood by:

 Personally, journaling has not only become a self-care practice but a lifestyle.
 I encourage anyone struggling through stress to journal.

 According to Psychology Today, there can be good and bad in journaling.
 Follow some suggested items to stay positive and focused and to have it be beneficial to your mental well being.

 Clarity Clinic NWI

 Ballas, P. and Fraser, M. Journaling for Mental Health. urmc.rochester.edu.

 Stosny, S. Ph.D.
 Psychology Today.
 The Good and the Bad of Journaling.